quangv/docs/src/doc/manual/development/monaca_localkit/overview.rst

 - Remote build.
 Monaca Localkit allows you to build your app for various platforms with support from Monaca server.

 .. note:: Please remember that the projects you have in :ref:`Monaca Cloud IDE<monaca_ide_index>` and Monaca Localkit are not synchronized.
-They are completely seperated.
+They are completely separated.
 However, you can :ref:`import projects from Monaca Cloud IDE to Monaca Localkit<localkit_import>`.

 .. note:: You are required to have a valid plan in order to use Monaca Localkit.
 Otherwise, Monaca Localkit will run in an evaluation mode for 30 days after the first login.
 Please refer to `Pricing <https://monaca.mobi/en/pricing?type=2>`_ for more details of each Monaca plan.